Why Didn’t Meghan Markle Sit With Prince Harry At Invictus Games?

 — People (@people) September 24, 2017

-The Invictus Games lasts for eight days, and will hold the closing ceremony on September 30.
-This promises to be quite the party, as Bryan Adams, Bruce Springsteen and Kelly Clarkson will headlining this high-profile event.
+The Invictus Games lasts for eight days and the closing ceremony will be held on September 30.
+This promises to be quite the party, as Bryan Adams, Bruce Springsteen, and Kelly Clarkson will headlining this high-profile event.

 Now in its third year – @InvictusToronto is the biggest Invictus Games yet, involving 17 nations and over 500 competitors. pic.twitter.com/3FDlDLp5aO